The Amityville Horror Part II: Plot

 The Lutz family barely escapes 112 Ocean Ave.
-While fleeing Amityville, they are attacked, but get away.
+While fleeing Amityville, they are attacked but get away.
 They arrive at Kathy's mother's house, where they think they are safe.
 Soon after, George is awakened by a supernatural force.
 George and Kathy realize that they are being followed.
 Over the next few days, Kathy and her mother spot Missy playing with Jodie.
 Events plague the family.
-They get The Amityville Horror published and have to deal not only with the supernatural, but with skeptics and a neverending line of press.
+They get The Amityville Horror published and have to deal not only with the supernatural but with skeptics and a never-ending line of press.

 Criticisms

-This book, like the previous one, was also released as a "true story".
-It was criticized that much of the story seemed to be fictional.
-Some have said that the book is an easy work of fiction that feeds off of the success of the original story.
+Like the previous one, this book was also released as a "true story."
+However, it was criticized that much of the story seemed to be fictional.
+Some have said that the book is an easy work of fiction that feeds off the original story's success.
 The most controversial part of the book is the completely new version of the 28th night.

 Changes from the first book

 There are numerous changes from what was told in the first book.
-The final night in the original book was very intense and moved very quickly.
-In "Amityville II," the ending is re-written and very similar to the film version.
-In this version, George and Kathy calmly leave the house, with George even going back into the house to grab some pairs of clothes.
-The biggest film similarity is when the family realizes they almost left Harry behind, causing George to run back to the house (although in the book George runs down the driveway and into the boathouse, while in the film he has to re-enter the house, falling through the stairs and into the well).
-The night at Kathy's mother's house is also changed greatly.
-In the original, it is presumed that paranormal activity starts AFTER George and Kathy arrive at her mother's house.
-In "Amityville II" it begins right after they leave the house.
+The final night in the original book was intense and moved quickly.
+In "Amityville II," the ending is re-written and similar to the film version.
+In this version, George and Kathy calmly leave the house, and George even returns to grab some clothes.
+The most significant film similarity is when the family realizes they almost left Harry behind, causing George to run back to the house (although in the book, George runs down the driveway and into the boathouse, while in the film, he has to re-enter the house, falling through the stairs and into the well).
+The night at Kathy's mother's house is also significantly changed.
+In the original, paranormal activity is presumed to start after George and Kathy arrive at the mother's house, whereas in "Amityville II," it begins right after they leave the house.
 The first night at Kathy's mother's house is also re-written.
-The epilogue of "The Amityville Horror" is also fictionalized in "Amityville II".
+The epilogue of "The Amityville Horror" is also fictionalized in "Amityville II."

 Validity

 In numerous interviews, the Lutz family claimed they were followed by what was at the house.
-Hans Holzer, in his investigation of the property, discovered that the house was allegedly built on an Indian burial ground.
+In his investigation of the property, Hans Holzer discovered that the house was possibly built on an Indian burial ground.
 He also suggested that Defeo was possessed by the Indian chief only because he wanted him out of the house.
 Therefore, according to Holzer, the Lutz family was not followed by the ghosts.
-However, demonologist Lorraine Warren specifically said that the force in the house was not bound there, implying they could have been followed.
+However, demonologist Lorraine Warren said that the force in the house was not bound there, implying it could have followed the family when they left.